Presidency of Emmanuel Macron: Borne government and June 2022 legislative election

-16th National Assembly of France, elected in 2022, is France's current legislature.
+16th National Assembly of France, elected in 2022.

 On 16 May 2022, Castex resigned after 22 months.
 The same day, Macron appointed Élisabeth Borne to replace him.
 She was serving as Minister of Labour and Employment.
 She became the second female PM in French history after Édith Cresson between 1991 and 1992.
 She formed a new government on 20 May 2022.

 Macron's second term began with two political controversies: within hours of the new Cabinet's announcement, rape accusations against the newly appointed Minister for Solidarity Damien Abad were made public and, on 28 May, handling of the 2022 UEFA Champions League final chaos drew criticism.

 In June 2022, Macron and his government fought the 2022 legislative election during an unusually long campaign dominated by the formation of the left-wing NUPES coalition seeking cohabitation and political controversies affecting his new cabinet.
 On 12 June, the first round left Macron's centrist alliance almost tied with Mélenchon's NUPES in the popular vote (25.8% v.
 25.7%), both ahead of Le Pen's RN, which finished third with 18.7%.

 With most opinion polls showing his coalition's lead shrinking and the increasing possibility of a hung parliament, on 14 June, 5 days before the second round and moments before departing Paris to visit Eastern Europe, Macron delivered an unexpected speech on the tarmac in which he called for a "solid majority" in the "higher national interest" and warned against the risk of "adding French disorder to global disorder".
 The speech, which intended to stress the importance of having a majority government in "troubled times", was criticized by opposition leaders and was widely regarded as "counterproductive", even inside Macron's camp.